z0rzi/dev-dive/README.md

 1. Before the session, at home
   Get familiar with the topic, read about it, watch videos, experiment
 2. First part of the session (1h)
- Informed discussion about the topic (what are the pros / cons? when / how to use it? ...)
+ Coding kata around the topic
 3. Second part of the session (1h)
- Coding kata around the topic
+ Presentation of the different kata solutions, discussion about the topic

 Disclaimers: